ShizukaDonaghue/happy-beans/README.md

 In addition to Django's built-in form validation, [jQuery Validation Plugin](https://jqueryvalidation.org/) has been added to Post Recipe form.
 This displays a custom error message explaining the error for each field to assist users to fill in the field correctly.

-Summernote fields are used in the Post Recipe form.
-Since Django's build-in form validation does not catch empty strings in the Summernote fields, additional form validation measure was added in validators.py to strip white space and raise an error message if the field is left empty.
+Since Django's build-in form validation does not catch empty strings in the Summernote fields used in the Post Recipe form, additional form validation measure was added in validators.py to strip white space and raise an error message if the field is left empty.
 With these measures combined, the Post Recipe form is fully validated for each submission.

 ### Security-Sensitive Information